falconry/falcon/README.rst

-Falcon does not require the installation of any other packages, although if Cython has been installed into the environment, it will be used to optimize the framework as explained above.
+Falcon does not require the installation of any other packages, although if Cython has been installed into the environment, it will be used to optimize the framework when not using a manylinux wheel, as explained above.

 WSGI Server
 -----------